Text Link

 In this article

-Trans students also reported higher rates of diet pill use, past-month vomiting, and laxative use.
-Over 13% of trans students surveyed reported diet pill use and 15% had used laxatives or vomited in the past month.
-None of the other demographics came close to these figures, with rates under 5.24% for past-month vomiting or laxative use among cisgender queer women and 5.11% for diet pill use among this same group.
-(3)
+Trans students also reported higher engagement in compensatory behaviors.
+Over 13% of trans students surveyed reported diet pill use, and 15% had used laxatives or vomiting as a compensatory behavior in the past month.
+Cisgender women reported less compensatory behaviors, with rates under 5.24% for past-month vomiting or laxative use and 5.11% for diet pill use.3

 • Trans people may engage in disordered eating behaviors to accentuate desired physical features that are more in line with their gender identity.

-• They may also use these behaviors to attempt to suppress gendered features that cause gender dysphoria.
+• Eating disorder behaviors may be used to attempt to suppress gendered features that cause gender dysphoria.

-• Trans people experience minority stress due to stigma, discrimination, gender-based violence, and more.
-Minority stress has been linked with patterns of disordered eating, as well as poor mental health outcomes.
+Importantly, trans people experience minority stress connected to stigma, discrimination, gender-based violence, and more.3 Minority stress has been linked with patterns of disordered eating, eating disorders, and poor mental health outcomes.3

-• Trans people may also have a higher chance of receiving mental health care, since they are often required to attend therapy to receive gender-affirming care, such as hormone replacement therapy.
-If they are more likely to have contact with a provider, they may be more likely to receive a diagnosis (although this explanation likely only accounts for a small percentage of the disparity between trans and cis individuals).
+Trans people may also have a higher chance of receiving mental health care than their cisgender peers since they are often required to attend therapy to receive gender-affirming medical interventions, such as gender-affirming hormone treatment or gender-affirming surgery.
+If they are more likely to have contact with a provider, they may also be more likely to receive a diagnosis.2

-The lack of inclusive & gender-informed eating disorder care
+Lack of inclusive and gender-informed eating disorder care

 • Lack of provider cultural competence